Ben Brereton Díaz: Nottingham Forest

-Brereton Díaz signed with Championship club Nottingham Forest in the summer of 2015 after his release from Stoke City.
+Brereton Díaz signed for Championship club Nottingham Forest in the summer of 2015 after his release from Stoke City.
 Following his impressive form in the club's academy teams, with 15 goals in 20 appearances, he signed a new contract with the club on 31 December 2016.
 Brereton Díaz made his first-team debut for Forest on 25 January 2017 as a 76th-minute substitute during a 2–0 loss to Leeds United.
 He scored his first goal on 4 February, netting in injury-time against Aston Villa to give Forest a 2–1 victory.

 On 27 March 2017, having made ten appearances and scoring against Fulham and Brentford, Brereton Díaz was nominated for the Championship Apprentice of the Year award.
 He was one of three players nominated, the others named as Lloyd Kelly of Bristol City and Sheffield Wednesday's George Hirst.
 Brereton Díaz was announced as the winner at the EFL Awards at the Hilton Hotel, Park Lane, on 9 April.
 He signed a long-term contract with Forest on 22 June 2017, keeping him under contract at the club until June 2021.

 Blackburn Rovers

 On 28 August 2018, Brereton Díaz signed for Blackburn Rovers on loan, with a view to making the transfer permanent in the January 2019 transfer window.
 On 4 January 2019, the move was made permanent for an undisclosed fee, believed to be £7m.

 Brereton Díaz was awarded the Championship Player of the Month award for September 2021 after scoring six goals in five matches, including a hat-trick against Cardiff City.
 After the 2021–22 season, when he scored 22 goals as Blackburn finished 8th, the club triggered a one-year contract extension for Brereton Díaz.

 In the 2022–23 season, Brereton Díaz scored 14 goals as Blackburn finished seventh, just outside the playoff positions on goal difference.
-His final game of the season was against Millwall, in which he scored two goals and Blackburn came back from 3–1 down to win 4–3.
+His final game of the season was against Millwall, in which he scored two goals as Blackburn came back from 3–1 down to win 4–3.

-On 8 May 2023, it was confirmed that Brereton Diaz would be leaving Blackburn in the summer.
+On 8 May 2023, it was confirmed that Brereton Díaz would be leaving Blackburn in the summer.